weiqingshen/Holistic-Model-Predictive-Control-for-Mobile-Manipulation/README.md

 # Holistic Model Predictive Control for Mobile Manipulation

-This repository contains the source code for our work holistic model predictive control for mobile manipulation.
+This repository contains the source code for our work on holistic model predictive control for mobile manipulation.

 ## Prerequisites